DT42/darknet-numpy/README.md

-Make Darknet to support numpy array as input.
+# darknet-numpy: Make Darknet to support numpy array as input

 To prevent us from maintaining a diverged repo, we make numpy support as independent plugin w/o touching Darknet's source codes.